viveknathani/viveknathani.github.io/src/static/markdown/blog/bytecode-vm-scratch.md

 «««
 title: the joy of building a bytecode VM from scratch
 date: 2025-08-08
-draft: true
 tags: c, compilers, software
 »»»

 # the joy of building a bytecode VM from scratch

-A few months ago, I was working on [numero](https://numero.vivekn.dev).
-It is a math expression parser.
+A few months ago, I was working on [numero](https://numero.vivekn.dev) - a math expression parser.
 I thought I was building a calculator.
 Turns out, I was actually standing at the edge of the compiler rabbit hole.

 Parsing led to ASTs.
 ASTs led to evaluation.
 Evaluation led to... wait, am I building a language?